swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 Concrete types that _do_ conform to protocols can provide functionality similar to that of existential types.
 For example, the standard library provides the `AnyHashable` type for `Hashable` values.
 Manual implementation of such __type erasure__ can require specific knowledge of the semantic requirements for each protocol involved and is beyond the scope of this discussion.

-In certain scenarios, you might avoid any need for manual type erasure by reworking generic APIs themselves to use existential types instead:
+In certain scenarios, you might avoid any need for manual type erasure by reworking generic APIs to use existential types instead:

 ```swift
 func declareAnimalSpeciesDynamically(_ animal: Animal) {